Data Flow Examples#

 UI->>API: GET /api/transfer/overview

-API->>Auth: Verify JWT
+API->>Auth: Verify JWT (admin actions only; overview is anonymous)

 API->>Router: Route to handler